** Dancing Into 2019

 According to German folklore, Hexennacht was believed to be the night when witches would meet - this now-Walpurgis Night of April 30th - on the Brocken, the highest peak in the Harz mountain range.
 Christians would pray to Walpurga to protect them, and at some point they decided that they had been sufficiently protected from their threats, real or imaginary, and began to give thanks to her instead, by lighting bonfires.
 Doing this to ward off witches and evil in general is still fairly common not only in southern Germany but northern and central Europe, and the Balkans.
 So, that's why it's Walpurgisnacht now.

 This isn't a case of Christianity completely overriding paganism, though: I can assure you that many people interested in witchcraft mark this day on their calendars, and it is also a custom for women in the Harz especially to make themselves up as witches and go dance in the woods on a mountaintop.
 And I can't say for sure, but I feel pretty confident that clothing is optional.
-This continuation of the original tradition has mainly taken on the more widespread, family-friendly form of dancing all night anywhere and however you want.
+This continuation of the original tradition has mainly taken on the more widespread, family-friendly form of dancing all night anywhere and however you want, though.

 You can read more about Germany's May Day traditions and celebrations here; it's pretty interesting stuff.